 Middlesex County ∙ Monmouth County ∙ Ocean County

 At Goldstein Law Group, our DUI defense attorneys have significant experience challenging the administration of field sobriety tests, in order to help our clients achieve reductions or dismissals of DUI charges.
 Contact our office in Metuchen, New Jersey, to schedule a Free 10 Minute Case Evaluation*.
 We also have satellite offices in Freehold/Manalapan and Eatontown.

 READ ALSO: DUI & DWI DefenseDifferent Types of Field Sobriety Tests

 New Jersey police officers may administer any of several different types of field sobriety tests, including:

 - The horizontal gaze nystagmus test: In this test, police attempt to determine how well the individual’s eyes track — or follow — a moving object

 - Reciting the alphabet, either forwards or backwards

 It is possible to fight a DUI arrest, to avoid fines and penalties, possible jail time, higher insurance rates and a criminal record.
 By seeking immediate legal help after a DUI arrest, you give your attorney the best chance of building a strong defense on your behalf.

-At Goldstein Law Group, we offer a free initial consultation with one of our lawyers to all potential new clients.
+At Goldstein Law Group in Monmouth County, we offer a Free 10 Minute Case Evaluation* with one of our lawyers to all potential new clients.
 To make a confidential appointment, call (732) 967-6777, or send us an e-mail.